 St Vincent's Home for Roman Catholic Crippled Boys, Pinner, Middlesex

 In 1912, St Vincent's Home for Roman Catholic Crippled Boys moved from its previous location at Clapham Park to new premises at Wiltshire Lane, Eastcote, Pinner, Middlesex.
 The Home, which was at that time the only one of its kind, had acquired the 25-acre Pinner site the previous year for an expansion of its work.
-The situation of the property, some 300 feet above sea level, on a south facing hillside, was seen as ideal for this.
+The situation of the property, some 300 feet above sea level, on a south facing hillside, was seen as ideal for this, allowing beds to be placed in open-air wards.

 On 31 May 1912, the Home was formally accredited as a Certified School, allowing it to receive boys boarded out by Boards of Guardians, and on June 20th, the premises were certified as Special Industrial School for the accommodation of boys placed under detention by magistrates.
 Initially, places were available for 105 boys, but this gradually increased as new facilities were constructed.
 A new Industrial School certificate was issued on 17th July, 1913, increasing the number of places to 110, and another on 2nd February, 1914, taking it 115.
 As at Clapham Park, the boys were under the care of the Daughters of Charity of St Vincent de Paul.
 A payment was required for each child of from £75 10s, to £100 a year.